×

 - name: defaultprofile

-The nodeSelector field
+The nodeSelector parameter

 By default, FRR-K8s applies the configuration to all nodes where the daemon is running.
-You can use the nodeSelector field to specify the nodes to which you want to apply the configuration.
+You can use the nodeSelector parameter to specify the nodes to which you want to apply the configuration.
 For example:

 Example FRRConfiguration CR